isabella232/journeys.en/help/using/building-journeys/testing-the-journey.md

     ![](../assets/journeytest1.png)

-1. Use the **Wait time in test** parameter, in the bottom left corner, to define the time that each wait activity will last in test mode.
+1. Use the **[!UICONTROL Wait time in test]** parameter, in the bottom left corner, to define the time that each wait activity will last in test mode.
 The default time is 10 seconds.
 This will ensure that you get the test results quickly.
 This parameter only appears if you have dropped one or more wait activities in your journey.

     ![](../assets/journeytest_wait.png)